pit-repos/primer/README.md

-# primer
+# Pit

-Introduction and vision!
+A peer-2-peer git clone, based on IPFS and Ceramic.